 Make cities and human settlements inclusive, safe, resilient and sustainable pandemic А community prevention management mechanism was established and implemented.
-The city embarks on designing a approaches to manage community led COVID-19 behavior.
-A pilot program involve the training of residents from the high rise housing scheme so that they can become the community COVID-19 Buster Team.
-This project involve cooperation with Penang Women Development Corporation and State Health Department for empowering the community to exercise preventives measures effectively.
-The residents will be equip with knowledge and take responsibility to help each other.
-The city also adapt and expand our measures to implement COVID-19 Rapid Self-Testing for our workforce and customers.
-It helps to keep our employees safe at work, as well as responsibility to support the communities we are dealing with.
+The city embarked on designing community-led approaches to manage COVID-19.
+A pilot programme involving the training of residents from the high-rise housing schemes was introduced so that they can become the community COVID-19 Buster project involved cooperation Team.
+This between Penana Women Development Corporation and State Health Department and the community.
+It aimed to empower the community so that they can implement preventives measures effectively.
+The city council also implemented COVID-19 Rapid Self-Testing for its workforce and customers.
+It helps to keep our employees safe at work as part of our responsibility to support and ensure the safety of the communities we serve.

-Ensure sustainable consumption and production patterns One of the pandemic prevention measures was to stop dining in at eateries and restaurants.
-This increases the use of singleuse plastics for take-away packaging.
+Ensure sustainable consumption and production patterns One of the pandemic prevention measures introduced was to stop dine-in services at eateries and restaurants.
+This increased the use of single-use plastics for take-away packaging.
 On this end, the city council continued to encourage the public to adopt the Bring Your Own Containers (BYOC) habit.
-This is to reduce single-use plastics.
+This is to reduce the use of single-use plastics.